hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 European shirts and coats?

 It began to rain now, and the dinner-bell also rang.
-So we went in to partake of the Prasâda (consecrated food) with others.
+So we went in to partake of the Prasāda (consecrated food) with others.
 During the meal, Swamiji said, addressing me: "Concentrated food should be taken.
 To fill the stomach with a large quantity of rice is the root of laziness."
 A little while after he said again, "Look at the Japanese, they take rice